 After a divorce, the court may impose a lien on an obligor’s real property as security for the payment of child support.
 In Tennessee, the obligation to pay child support lasts until the child’s 18th birthday or until age 19 if the child has not completed high school.

 Despite guidelines designed to streamline and standardize child support orders, there are potential pitfalls throughout the process, and an adverse decision could haunt you for a very long time.
-To protect your financial interests and your children’s welfare, get knowledgeable assistance from WalshLaw today.
+To protect your financial interests and your children’s welfare, get knowledgeable assistance from WalshLaw in Nashville today.

 A child support order has the force of law behind it.
 So, if an obligor does not pay, the obligee can use collection tools provided by the Tennessee Department of Human Services Child Support Program.
 When these administrative means fail, the obligee can go to court and file a motion of contempt.
 The court can then sanction the obligor for willful nonpayment, which can result in jail time.